 }

-We still use the () after FnOnce because this FnOnce is representing a closure that takes no parameters and doesn’t return a value.
+We still use the () after FnOnce because this FnOnce represents a closure that takes no parameters and doesn’t return a value.
 Just like function definitions, the return type can be omitted from the signature, but even if we have no parameters, we still need the parentheses.

-Again, we’ll add the simplest implementation of the execute method, which does nothing, just to get our code compiling.
+Again, we’ll add the simplest implementation of the execute method, which does nothing, just to make our code compile.
 Let’s check it again:

 $ cargo check